danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When splash is invoked with more than one filename on the command line
-(for example, where all files are selected with something like “splash
+(for example, where all files are selected with something like ``splash
-DUMP\*”) it is often helpful to use only a subset of the files.
+DUMP*``) it is often helpful to use only a subset of the files.
 This can
-be set in the :ref:`sec:menu-d`, selecting option 2 “change number of timesteps
+be set in the :ref:`sec:menu-d`, selecting option 2 ``change number of timesteps
-used”.
+used``.
 This prompts something like:

 ::